Cocoa: Co-Planning and Co-Execution with AI Agents: Lab Study

 The first author analyzed the recording transcripts using Braun and Clarke's reflexive thematic analysis \cite{Braun2019ReflectingOR}.
 This approach uses a hybrid inductive-deductive approach to iteratively surface codes and themes across the data.
 We paid close attention to codes related to participants' comparisons of their experiences across the two systems and gradually grouped them into themes.
 NotebookLM\footnote{https://notebooklm.google.com} was used to help iterate on themes and discover new ones.
 We performed statistical tests of participants' ratings on the evaluation forms with the Wilcoxon signed-rank test (with the Bonferroni correction for our multi-rating analysis on significant results) given the non-parametric nature of our data.
 We saved all documents used in the study as well as all conversation histories in the baseline system, and referred back to them when needed.

 The first author also coded all video recordings from the study to note the timestamps at which participants engaged and disengaged in a particular interaction.
 In \system, these interactions were \textbf{co-planning} (see \ref{s:co-planning}), \textbf{co-execution} (see \ref{s:co-execution}), and \textbf{output inspection} (when the participant passively inspected the system's outputs).
 The closest equivalent interactions were used as codes in the baseline: \textbf{prompting for planning} (instructing the agent to perform an action without any attempts to modify the agent's earlier outputs), \textbf{prompting for editing}\footnote{Since there were no user steps in the baseline, the closest equivalent interaction is attempting to edit the agent's output via prompting.} (instructing the agent to modify or only consider a subset of its output in future actions), and \textbf{output inspection}.

-During video coding, the first author also captured the number of \textbf{input items} (items generated as part of the output of a plan step or conversation turn) and \textbf{output items} (items fed as context into the next plan step or conversation turn) for all plan steps or turns that output discrete items (i.e., papers, authors, topics, text entities).
+We established these equivalences based on the functional purpose of the interactions: co-planning and prompting for planning both instruct the agent to produce new outputs, while co-execution and prompting for editing aim to improve an existing output.
+We note that there is not perfect correspondence between interactions across the two systems.
+For example, co-execution is not only about refining agent outputs, but also giving users agency to complete tasks they assigned for themselves.
+We acknowledge this by shading the interactions in \system and the baseline with slightly different colours in Fig. \ref{fig:timestamps-vis}.
+However, because co-planning and co-execution subsume the functional roles of their baseline counterparts in the context of our study, we consider them appropriate to compare.